sdelgadoc/download-tweets-ai-text-gen-plus/README.md

 python3 download_tweets.py <twitter_username> None True False False False 7 reply
 ```

 ***Note:*** The collection of tweets with the 'reply' format will likely be up to 90% slower than the 'simple' format, due to the Twitter API's rate limitting.
+But, because each tweet has more information, you might need fewer tweets to train your model

 ## How to Train an AI on the downloaded tweets